nodejs/node/doc/api/modules.markdown

 Variables local to the module will be private, as though the module was wrapped in a function.
 In this example the variable `PI` is private to `circle.js`.

-If you want the root of your module's export to be a function (such as a constructor) or if you want to export a complete object in one assignment instead of building it one property at a time, assign it to `module.exports` instead of `exports`.
+If you want the root of your module’s export to be a function (such as a constructor) or if you want to export a complete object in one assignment instead of building it one property at a time, assign it to `module.exports` instead of `exports`.